498_26_20230212_AJF08190_FossMedia.jpg

 Venture into the snowy woods

 These trails are groomed with a snowmobile to create a smoothed surface for fat biking, snowshoeing, and classic skiing.
 At around 10’ wide, they offer an intimate feeling of being out in the woods, traveling through the forest at a more leisurely pace.
-Our 6.2 miles (10 km) of narrow-gauge trails are perfect for looking for wildlife tracks in the snow, listening to the birds, watching for wildlife, and bringing your dog along for the adventure.
+Our 9km (5.6 miles) of narrow gauge trails are perfect for looking for mammal tracks in the snow, listening to the birds, and watching for wildlife.
 This trail system begins and ends at the Nordic & Trail Center.

 Narrow Gauge Trail Etiquette and Rules